berenslab/abc-ribbon/README.md

 standalone_model.ipynb: running the model in ribbonv2.py with specified stimulus and model parameters.

-### data-folder:
+### data - folder:

-containing the stimulus and experimental recordings for the release of two BC.
+Contains the stimulus and experimental recordings for the release of two BC.

+### generalized_method - folder

+Contains a simple example how to generalize the presented method to other problems.
+Including the essential steps of defining a meaningful loss function and prior distributions.
+The essential sampling and updating functions are in abc_method.py and not specific to the model.